Headache Special Interest Group Meeting 16th November 2016

 The work shop run by the British Pain Society on migraines/severe headaches involved presentations from colleagues nationally who discussed; pathophysiology, comorbidities, new pharmacological and non pharmacological approaches for the treatment of migraine.

 The issues of peripheral and central sensitisation were addressed and are two common areas for discussion in the pathophysiology of migraine and other pain conditions.
 One of the peripheral triggers to migraines that was considered were temporomandibular disorders.
-This raised issues around comorbidities that contribute to migraine (of which there are many) and how these may be managed using physical therapy.
+This raised issues around comorbidities that contribute to migraine (of which there are many) and how these may be managed using physical therapy such as physical therapy Cary.

 One of the interesting aspects I took away from the day was the concept that the development of migraines may be as a result of an impairment of homeostasis and the involvement of contributory stressors.
 I believe this is an important development and will form part of my study.